fpoirotte/cryptal/README.rst

-Cryptal provides a unified API to make applications work in various environments and to help developers focus on writing the actual logic of their application rather than cryptography issues.
+Cryptal provides a unified API to make applications work in various environments and to help developers focus on writing the actual logic of their application rather than dealing with cryptography issues.

 Installation
 ------------